ascopes/protobuf-maven-plugin/README.md

 and JVM-based protoc plugins, as well as automatic dependency resolution and incremental code generation.

+> [!NOTE]
-Full documentation with usage examples can be found [within the plugin documentation](https://ascopes.github.io/protobuf-maven-plugin), and examples are present [in the integration tests](https://github.com/ascopes/protobuf-maven-plugin/tree/main/protobuf-maven-plugin/src/it).
+> Full documentation with usage examples can be found [within the plugin documentation](https://ascopes.github.io/protobuf-maven-plugin),
+> and examples are present [in the integration tests](https://github.com/ascopes/protobuf-maven-plugin/tree/main/protobuf-maven-plugin/src/it).

 ## Features